 Most know nothing about their customers

-Here are some thought provoking questions for you.
+Here are some thought-provoking questions for you.

 I think it is safe to assume that you most likely did not receive any training or read any material at any of your jobs.
 There is one exception.
 If you work in marketing you may have received a lot of research material with fluffy words that are hard to translate into value and action.

-To understand your customers you need a new perspective
+To understand your customers, you need a new perspective

 We hire products to do things for us

-In below video Clayton explains the Jobs to be done perspective.
+In below video, Clayton explains the Jobs to be done perspective.

-To deepen your knowledge in the subject I would like to advise you to read Clayton’s article “Know Your Customers’ “Jobs to Be Done”.
+To deepen your knowledge of the subject I would like to advise you to read Clayton’s article “Know Your Customers’ “Jobs to Be Done”.
 It contains some additional insights that will help you to better understand the concept and move you closer to find the jobs to be done for your customers.

 Karen Dillon, Contributing Editor of Harvard Business Review and co-author of Competing Against Luck, participated in a podcast where she discusses the “Job to be done” theory and give some good advice.
 To listen to it – CLICK HERE